How a simple formula replaced Wall Street's market makers

 But "anyone can do it" doesn't mean "anyone should."

-If you understand the mechanics and risks, providing liquidity can be profitable.
-If you're depositing because APY numbers look high, you might be the exit liquidity for someone who understands the game better.
+If you understand the mechanics and risks—and can actively manage positions—providing liquidity can be profitable.
+If you're depositing because APY numbers look high, you're likely the exit liquidity for someone who understands the game better.

-The formula is simple.
-The tradeoffs are not.
+The infrastructure is remarkable.
+The formula is elegant.
+The risks are real.